<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=293162&amp;fmt=gif">

 More so today than in the past, the need for healthcare professionals to write and maintain accurate, high-quality and detailed documentation has been a focus for institutions and providers across the healthcare spectrum including EMS services.
-As healthcare professionals (yes, we are indeed healthcare professionals), we have a responsibility to ensure that our documentation of our interaction with a patient is documented appropriately.
-Electronic patient care reporting systems such as ZOLL emsCharts have given EMS professionals another tool to help them with their documentation.
+As healthcare professionals (yes, EMS providers are indeed healthcare professionals), we have a responsibility to ensure that our documentation of our interaction with a patient is documented appropriately.
+Electronic patient care reporting (ePCR) sofware, such as ZOLL® emsCharts® and its mobile companion app, ZOLL emsCharts NOW, has given EMS professionals another tool to help us with documentation.
 Although there are some distinct benefits to using an electronic patient care reporting system, we must keep in mind that this is just one tool in our toolbox.

-1. Dispatch & Response Summary.
-The dispatch and response summary provides explicit details of where the unit was dispatched, what they were dispatched for and on what priority.
+1. Dispatch and Response Summary.
+The dispatch and response summary provides explicit details of where the unit was dispatched, what they were dispatched for, and on what priority.
 Included in this section is a short description of the response itself.
 Did the unit arrive without incident?
 Was there a change in response mode?

 2. Scene Summary.
 The Scene Summary details what happened when the crew arrived on scene.
 What did the scene look like?
 Where was the patient found?
 How was the patient found?
 What was your initial impression of the patient?